-R-31.
+R-32.
 Arbitration in the Absence of a Party or Representative

 Unless the law provides to the contrary, the arbitration may proceed in the absence of any party or representative who, after due notice, fails to be present or fails to obtain a postponement.
 An award shall not be made solely on the default of a party.
-The arbitrator shall require the party who is present to submit such evidence as the arbitrator may require for the making of an award.
+The arbitrator shall require the party who is present to submit such evidence as the arbitrator may require for the making of an award in whatever form the arbitrator deems appropriate, including conducting the hearings through document submissions only, videoconference, or telephonically.

-R-32.
+R-33.
 Conduct of Proceedings

 - (a) The claimant shall present evidence to support its claim.
 The respondent shall then present evidence supporting its defense.
 Witnesses for each party shall also submit to questions from the arbitrator and the adverse party.
-The arbitrator has the discretion to vary this procedure, provided that the parties are treated with equality and that each party has the right to be heard and is given a fair opportunity to present its case. - (b) The arbitrator, exercising his or her discretion, shall conduct the proceedings with a view toward expediting the resolution of the dispute and may direct the order of proof, bifurcate proceedings, and direct the parties to focus their presentations on issues the decision of which could dispose of all or part of the case.

-When deemed appropriate, the arbitrator may also allow for the presentation of evidence by alternative means including video conferencing, internet communication, telephonic conferences and means other than an in-person presentation.
-Such alternative means must still afford a full opportunity for all parties to present any evidence that the arbitrator deems material and relevant to the resolution of the dispute and when involving witnesses, provide that such witness submit to examination.
+The arbitrator has the discretion to vary this procedure, provided that the parties are treated with equality and that each party has the right to be heard and is given a fair opportunity to present its case. - (b) The arbitrator, exercising his or her discretion, shall conduct the proceedings with a view toward expediting the resolution of the dispute and may direct the order of proof, bifurcate proceedings, and direct the parties to focus their presentations on issues the decision of which could dispose of all or part of the case. - (c) When deemed appropriate, the arbitrator may also allow for the presentation of evidence by alternative means including video conferencing, internet communication, telephonic conferences and means other than an in-person presentation.
+Such alternative means must still afford a full opportunity for all parties to present any evidence that the arbitrator deems material and relevant to the resolution of the dispute and when involving witnesses, provide an opportunity for cross-examination. - (d) The parties may agree to waive oral hearings in any case.